Jiaxin-Lu/Jigsaw/docs/tutorial.md

 ThinkMatch and Pygmtools for the source code.

 As a side note, we implement two segmentation strategy based on binary and multi-class classification for now.
-Our recent empirical findings highlight that the latter version is slightly (~1.0 improvement in R metrics) better.
+Our recent empirical findings indicate that the latter version is slightly (~1.0 improvement in R metrics) better.
 You can find both versions of checkpoints in our release.